-It feels nice to sip yourself to sleep with a warm chocolatey beverage, but does this cozy concoction actually help you sleep?
+It feels nice to sip yourself to sleep with a warm chocolatey beverage, but does this cozy concoction actually help you doze off?
 It depends on a few factors, so let’s look into it!

 Key Takeaways

-- A cup of hot chocolate is a comforting beverage and some mixes have additional calming properties to promote sleep.
+- A cup of hot chocolate is a comforting beverage that can be part of your evening routine.

-- Just like caffeine-free herbal teas, consuming hot chocolate can help you feel sleepy.
+- Just like caffeine-free herbal teas, consuming hot chocolate can invite relaxation, calmness, and peace.

 The Comfort Connection

-Hot chocolate or hot cocoa – whatever you colloquially call that warm and tasty hug in a mug – is the quintessential comfort drink.
+Hot chocolate or hot cocoa (or even cacao) – whatever you colloquially call that warm and tasty hug in a mug – is the quintessential comfort drink.

 Maybe it brings back memories of Grandma making you a late-night treat or reminds you of other relaxing moments.
-Hot cocoa can often be the right remedy without a well-researched reason.Â
+Hot cocoa can often be a comforting choice without a well-researched reason.Â

-When you're feeling stressed or overwhelmed, a warm drink can be incredibly comforting.
-It's a moment of self-care, an indulgence that can help you de-stress.
-This association with comfort is a powerful factor in how we perceive the drink's sleep-promoting abilities.
+When you're feeling overwhelmed, a warm drink can be calming and comforting.
+It's a moment of self-care, an indulgence that can help you unwind.
+This association with comfort is a powerful factor in how we perceive the drink's effects.

 However, there might be benefits beyond the comfort factor.
-Below we’ll explore some of the benefits of drinking hot chocolate as it relates to relaxation and sleep.
+Below we’ll explore some of the benefits of drinking hot chocolate as it relates to relaxation.

 Warm Milk - Myth or Miracle?Â

-Many people swear by warm milk when dealing with sleep disturbances.
+Many people swear by warm milk before bed.
 It does a body good, right?
-Though there's limited research to back it up, people plagued by poorer sleep quality sometimes rely on this warm beverage to get a good night's rest.
+Though there's limited research to back it up, people sometimes rely on this warm beverage to get a good night's rest.

-Some suggest it's the milk in hot chocolate that is the key to its sleep-inducing properties.
+Some suggest it's the milk in hot chocolate that is the key to its comfort.

-Milk contains tryptophan, an amino acid that the body uses to produce the sleep hormone melatonin, which regulates the sleep-wake cycles.
-However, the amount of tryptophan in a single cup of milk is generally not enough to have a significant impact on sleep.
+Milk contains tryptophan, an amino acid that the body uses to produce the hormone melatonin, which regulates the sleep-wake cycles.
+However, the amount of tryptophan in a single cup of milk is generally not enough to have a significant impact on R&R.

-The cocoa content in hot chocolate contains tryptophan, which contributes to the production of sleep-promoting serotonin and melatonin, though hot chocolate typically doesn't contain enough tryptophan to improve sleep quality either.
+The cocoa content in hot chocolate contains tryptophan, which contributes to the production of serotonin and melatonin, though hot chocolate typically doesn't contain enough tryptophan to improve rest quality either.

 What might be more helpful is the magnesium found in cocoa and milk.
 Magnesium plays a role in muscle relaxation and can contribute to a sense of calm.
 So, while the tryptophan might be a minor player, the magnesium present when drinking warm milk could promote relaxation.